a-iratni/opensilex-phis-docker/README.md

+# INRA-MISTEA
-# INRA-MISTEA OPENSILEX-PHIS installation, documentation and development files
+# OPENSILEX-PHIS Docker installation

 This docker set of images build of full running OPENSILEX-PHIS instance on localhost